paulmbuvi/ETL_Extract_PaulMbuvi_669984/README.md

 ## 🚀 How to Run

 ### 1. Extraction
-1. Open `etl_extract.ipynb`
+- Open `etl_extract.ipynb`
-2. Run all cells to simulate full and incremental extraction
+- Run all cells to simulate full and incremental extraction

 ### 2. Load
-1. Open `3_etl_load.ipynb`
+- Open `etl_load.ipynb`
-2. Run all cells to:
+- Run all cells to:
   - Load transformed CSVs
   - Save data to Parquet files
   - Save data to SQLite databases
-   - Preview contents
+  - Preview loaded data

 ---